-The Geneva Conventions require national Red Cross societies to promote awareness of International Humanitarian Law (IHL) to target audiences and the general public.
+The Geneva Conventions require national Red Cross societies to promote awareness of International Humanitarian Law (IHL) by targeting specific audiences and the general public.

-The Irish Red Cross provides training and education to organisations and individuals as well as holding frequent public IHL events.
+The Irish Red Cross provides training and education to organisations and individuals as well as frequently holding public IHL events.
 We also run workshops and presentations for community groups.

 National IHL Committee